Murad-Huseynli/knowledge_grounded_dialogue_system/README.md

 * Exploring alternative model compression strategies
 * Enhancing knowledge integration methods

-The code and models from this research are available at [repository link].
 We welcome contributions, feedback, and collaborations from the community to advance the state of knowledge-grounded dialogue systems.

 ## License
 Research conducted at KAIST.
 See LICENSE.txt for details.

-For questions or collaborations, please feel free to contact any of the team members listed in the acknowledgements.
+For questions or collaborations, please feel free to contact.